 I am humbled and honored to have been elected as the Mayor of Wheat Ridge.
 I believe we build great communities with respect for one another, a sense of pride in our past, and a willingness to listen for good ideas coming from many directions.
 I am committed to a process of dialogue and collaboration for the future we can build together.

-Interested in what is happening around Wheat Ridge?
-Mayor’s Matters is a monthly enewsletter with all the latest updates on special events, meetings and other programs and services hosted by the City and our community partners.
-To sign up, contact Danitza Sosa at firstname.lastname@example.org,us
+Subscribe to the Mayor’s Matters monthly e-newsletter to receive the latest updates on special events, meetings, programs and services hosted by the city and our community partners.

 Mayor Starker’s Biography

 Mayor Bud Starker was born in Houston, Texas into an Air Force officer’s family.
 His childhood was spent in the Deep South, Europe, New England and the Middle East.
 He graduated from high school in Tehran, Iran and received his Bachelor of Arts degree from the University of Colorado at Boulder with a major in political science.

 Starker began his career in construction with summer jobs as a carpenter in high school and college.
 He worked his way up the ladder from carpenter to superintendent and project manager.
 In1983 he opened Starker Construction Co., building commercial and institutional projects along the Front Range for diverse clients in the restaurant, healthcare, educational, and retail sectors.

 Starker built and opened West 29th Restaurant & Bar in 2013, converting a once distressed property into an upscale community hub.
 Having constructed well over a hundred restaurants during his construction career, he longed to provide Wheat Ridge with the type of neighborhood restaurants he encountered while living in Europe.
 West 29th is a sophisticated yet welcoming version of those establishments, offering diners a full-service experience in a comfortable environment.